 Love pedaling around on your mountain bike, road bike, or beach cruiser?
 Thieves do too.
-Every year, nearly 2 million bikes are stolen in the U.S. Whether you’re eager to learn bike theft prevention tips or have found yourself in this predicament, you’ll find information about it all here.
+Every year, nearly 2 million bikes are stolen in the U.S. Whether you’re eager to learn bike theft prevention tips or have found yourself in this predicament, keep reading to get our recommendations for top bike locks and other tips.